 - 1. The Civil Aviation Authority Bahamas is known in these regulations as the "Authority" and has implemented CAR MAP, (Civil Aviation Regulations Aeronautical Charts).
 The regulations are made under the Civil Aviation Authority Act 2021. - 2.
-Other regulations involving Air Navigation Services are; - (a) CAR ATS Air Traffic Services - (b) CAR CNS Aeronautical Communications - (c) CAR MET Aviation Meteorology Services - (d) CAR AIS Aeronautical Information Services - (e) CAR SAR Search and Rescue - (f) CAR IFPD Instrument Flight Procedures and Design Services - 3.
-Unless otherwise stated, applicable CAR DEF definitions, abbreviations and units of measurement are used throughout this document. - 4.
-Any reference in this regulation to an Annex to the Chicago Convention includes any differences, present or future, notified to ICAO by the Authority in respect of the Standards specified in that Annex. - 5.
-The editing practices used in this document are as follows; - (a) 'Shall' or 'Will' or 'Must' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate.
+[CAR MAP includes Standards and Recommended Practices up to ICAO Annex 4, Amendment 61.] - 3.
+Other regulations involving Air Navigation Services are; - (a) CAR ATS Air Traffic Services - (b) CAR CNS Aeronautical Communications - (c) CAR MET Aviation Meteorology Services - (d) CAR AIS Aeronautical Information Services - (e) CAR SAR Search and Rescue - (f) CAR IFPD Instrument Flight Procedures and Design Services - 4.
+Unless otherwise stated, applicable CAR DEF definitions, abbreviations and units of measurement are used throughout this document. - 5.
+Any reference in this regulation to an Annex to the Chicago Convention includes any differences, present or future, notified to ICAO by the Authority in respect of the Standards specified in that Annex. - 6.
+The editing practices used in this document are as follows: - (a) 'Shall' or 'Will' or 'Must' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate.